SecretX33/AutomaticWeaponRemoval/README.md

 /awr version - Show addon version

 ## Download

 You can download the lastest version by [clicking here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases/latest/download/AutomaticWeaponRemoval.zip).

 If you want to download an earlier version of the addon, you can do it by checking the release page [here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases).

+## FAQ

+**Q:** Does the addon really works, I mean, will it really unequip my weapons if Lady cast Dominate Mind on me?

+**A:** Yes.

+**Q:** Is that some kind of dark magic?

+**A:** No.

+**Q:** Can I get banned by using this addon?

+**A:** Read [this](https://eu.forums.blizzard.com/en/wow/t/can-i-get-banned-for-this/78719/8) if you are afraid, but tl;dr answer is *no*, addons can do only what Blizzard allows in their API, all I did was use the API in a creative way.

+**Q:** I have a great idea for you to change X thing on your addon, how can I contact you?

+**A:** That's nice to hear!
+Please, open an issue with the tag *suggestion* or *idea* and tell me what's on your mind.

+**Q:** Your addon is awesome, but I really miss an UI (User Interface), couldn't you add one?

+**A:** Yes and no. I am by no means a "professional add-on developer" of some sort, I did this addon for fun, and to help my guild.
+I don't know how to make an add-on interface, but I can research it, if you guys really want one let me know and I'll make one.

 ## Reporting issues